25 Java tools your business can’t live without

 But what you’ll need to remember is for every tool to be productive, your team of developers will require a deeper understanding of the Java programming language.
 Otherwise, you won’t be able to use them effectively.

-Deciding on the right development kit will take time, and if you’re unsure which to select first, Pearson Frank has put together this list of Java tools your business can’t live without.
+Deciding on the right development kit will take time, and if you’re unsure which to select first, FRG Technology Consulting has put together this list of Java tools your business can’t live without.

 Which version of Java should I use?

 Before you make any decisions concerning your development tools, you’ll need to decide on the version of Java your team of developers will use to create the application.